-On the basis of my research, Popol Vuh and psychedelic botanical pursuits are natural partners.
-But what about the Bible?
+On the basis of my research, the stories of the Popol Vuh and psychedelic botanical pursuits are natural partners.

-A little more surprising is to find a Christian pastor endorsing the (moderate) use of mind-altering drugs.
-But in the USA pot-smoking churches are on the rise.
-Marijuana and similar botanicals have been part of the liturgy of community and worship in Rastafarian , First Nation American c and Aboriginal Australian communities, but it has shocked many to find a growing band of pastors like Grant Atwell, Steve Meyers and Craig Gross, who extol their benefits within the Christian frame.
+A little more surprising is to find a Christian pastor endorsing the (in moderation) use of psychedelic botanicals.
+Yet in the USA pot-smoking churches are on the rise.
+Marijuana and similar botanical substances have been part of the liturgy of community and worship in Rastafarian , First Nation American and Aboriginal Australian communities.
+However it has shocked many to find a growing band of pastors like Grant Atwell, Steve Meyers and Craig Gross, who extol the benefits of marijuana within the Christian frame.

 Craig Gross – Pastor of XXX Church in (of course) California

 In the early liturgies of the Eucharist, Christian believers used to praise God weekly “for filling the Earth with plants for food and medicines.”
-I just wonder if these pastors may be tapping into a paradigm with some ancient roots even in the heritage of the Christian family.
+I just wonder if pastors like Atwell, Meyers and Gross may be tapping into a paradigm with some ancient roots even in the heritage of the Christian family.

 What was suspected at the time has now been admitted by one of President Nixon’s senior officials – John Ehrlichman.
 Ehrlichman, Nixon’s senior policy advisor went on record, admitting that the decision to criminalize users of Cannabis in the USA was engineered a means of rounding up the leaders of the Civil Rights and anti- Vietnam movements.
 He said, “The Nixon campaign in 1968, and the Nixon White House after that, had two enemies: the antiwar left and black people.
 You understand what I’m saying.
 We knew we couldn’t make it illegal to be either against the war or black, but by getting the public to associate the hippies with marijuana and blacks with heroin, and then criminalizing both heavily, we could disrupt those communities.
 We could arrest their leaders, raid their homes, break up their meetings, and vilify them night after night on the evening news.
 Did we know we were lying about the drugs?
 Of course we did.”